andrew-chang-dewitt/cs_450-os/notes/lec_03-architecture.md

 this leads us to our first os design approach, _simple structure_.

-> [!IMPORTANT]
->
-> ## approach 1: simple struct
+### approach 1: simple struct

->
-> a small, simple os w/ limited systems. grows into more complex
-> structure as more needs are met.
+a small, simple os w/ limited systems. grows into more complex structure as more needs are met.

->
-> - lacks a well-defined structure (spaghetti code!)
+- lacks a well-defined structure (spaghetti code!)
-> - no well-defined layers or modularization
+- no well-defined layers or modularization

->
-> ### ex: MS-DOS
+#### ex: MS-DOS

->
-> - originally for most functionality in least space
+- originally for most functionality in least space
-> - kept growing as more features wanted, esp. as later versions of
->   windows were based on it
+- kept growing as more features wanted, esp. as later versions of windows were based on it
-> - worked/necessary because hw of the time was v limited
+- worked/necessary because hw of the time was v limited

 > [!ASIDE]
 >